 Finally, other authors have hypothesized that the existing system of rent-sharing results in a shifting of resources between athletes with meaningfully different economic backgrounds.
 Perhaps the clearest example of this would be Sanderson and Siegfried (2015), who discuss this possibility in their argument for paying college athletes.
 However, we are not aware of existing research that empirically examines the distributional consequences of the existing rent-sharing system.
-We are able to directly address this question using our novel athlete-level data matched to neighborhood characteristics.
+We are able to directly address this question using our novel athlete-level data that matches high schools and hometowns to neighborhood socioeconomic characteristics.